Phase transitions and equilibrium measures in random matrix models: Families of the equilibrium and critical measures on the real line

 Conditions \eqref{determinationMu} determine $\mu$ uniquely.
 Indeed, the logarithmic potential of the difference of two signed measures $\mu$ satisfying \eqref{determinationMu} is constant and equal to $0$ on $S_t$.
 It remains to use that the logarithmic energy is a positive definite functional on neutral signed measures (see e.g~\cite[Theorem 1.16]{Landkof:72}). \end{proof}

+\begin{remark} As we mentioned in Section~\ref{subsec:KdV}, variations with respect to specific parameters of an equilibrium problem can be found already in the seminal work of Lax and Levermore \cite{Lax/Levermore}.
+However, we have not found in literature the statement of Theorem~\ref{thm:generalparameter} in the form it is presented above. \end{remark}

-\begin{remark} Clearly, Theorem \ref{thm:generalparameter} can be extended to more general (e.g., smooth) external fields $\varphi$, but we prefer to keep the settings as simple as possible, and still sufficient for our purposes. \end{remark}
+\begin{remark} Theorem \ref{thm:generalparameter} can be extended to more general (e.g., $C^{1+\varepsilon}$) external fields $\varphi$, but we prefer to keep the settings as simple as possible, and still sufficient for our purposes. \end{remark}

 \begin{remark} As it was mentioned above (see \eqref{homogeneity}), we can reduce our analysis to unit (probability) measures on $\R$, regarding the total mass or temperature $t$ as a particular parameter of the external fields of the form $\varphi/t$.
 Consequently, it is convenient to clarify the relation between Theorems \ref{lem:Buyarov/Rakhmanov:99} and \ref{thm:generalparameter}.